High Tech Buzzwords

 'What is this?'

-Time travel is not something we experience on day to day basis and, therefore, its implications are not plausible and often difficult to grasp.
-Personally, I always find it helpful to review the case of Mystery in Flatland when facing the puzzling time travel and its implications.
-Even if you are familiar with it, it's highly recommended for review every now and then.
+Time travel is not something we experience in everyday life.
+Therefore, its implications often seem implausible and difficult to grasp.
+Personally, I find it helpful to revisit the case of Mystery in Flatland when confronting the puzzling implications of time travel.
+Even if you are familiar with it, it is worth reviewing from time to time.

-There is, however, a more revealing example as to why time-travel can't be possible.
-It's based on the physics' law dictating that the general disorder (known as Entropy), among the basic particles comprising any object, must increase as a result of any process in the universe.
-Naturally, as time passes, the disorder increases which makes the universe happy.
-Going back in time, on the other hand, would decrease the entropy (in other words, increase the order among the particles) something the universe does not permit.
-It should be clear, therefore, why traveling back in time is not possible.
+Physics dictates that the general disorder—known as entropy—among the particles comprising any object must increase as a result of any process in the universe.
+As time passes, disorder increases, which seems to satisfy the universe quite nicely.
+Going back in time, on the other hand, would decrease entropy (in other words, increase order among particles), something the universe does not appear to permit.

-As stated above, traveling back in time is not possible which is true for humans and animals, and in fact, for any 'complex' object, where a complex object defined here as an object composed from two or more basic particles.
-It's as if we are caught helplessly in the stream of time, like a twig in the stream of a river, flowing from the past through the present into the future.
+s stated above, traveling backward in time is not possible for humans, animals, or any complex object.
+Here, a complex object is defined as anything composed of two or more basic particles.
+We are all, in a sense, caught helplessly in the stream of time like twigs in a river, flowing from the past through the present into the future.

 The Uncertainty Principle

-The uncertainty principle states that, at any instant, it's possible to determine the position of a particle, (say, an electron in its orbit of an atom) or its momentum, but never both simultaneously.
+The Uncertainty Principle states that, at any instant, it is possible to determine either the position of a particle (such as an electron in an atom) or its momentum—but never both simultaneously.

-It's as if the two parameters of position and momentum are placed at the two ends of a seesaw.
-When one is 'up' (able to be determined) the other must be 'down' (undetermined).
+It is as if position and momentum sit at opposite ends of a seesaw.
+When one is up, the other must be down.

 The Double-Slit Experiment